President and Chief Executive Officer

 Kees is responsible for directing MobileIron’s growth in Europe, the Middle East, and Africa and brings more than 25 years of experience in building successful channel partnerships and sales teams throughout EMEA, as well as Americas and APAC to his role.
 With experience selling into enterprise, service provider and carrier markets, Kees has led sales, support, marketing, finance and human resource over the course of his career.
 Prior to joining MobileIron, Kees was Vice President Worldwide Sales for Trapeze Networks responsible for the sales operations in Americas, EMEA and APAC.
 Before Trapeze Networks, Kees was vice president of EMEA sales at Extreme Networks, growing revenue to over $120 million across more than 25 countries.
 He also was managing director of US Robotics Benelux, and held senior European management roles at Gandalf, Digital Communications Associates, and Wang.
 Kees has an MBA from Universiteit Nyenrode, the Netherlands.

-As Vice President of Marketing, Vittorio leads MobileIron’s global marketing and branding initiatives.
+As Vice President of Marketing and Products, Vittorio leads MobileIron’s global marketing and branding initiatives and product direction.
 Prior to joining MobileIron, Vittorio was Vice President of End User Computing Marketing at VMware where he was responsible for the strategy and marketing of VMware end user products including View, Mirage, Horizon Mobile and Horizon Suite.
 Before joining VMware, Vittorio was VP of Product Development at Oracle Fusion Middleware and ran the Mobility, Voice and Communications Platform team.
 Prior to joining Oracle, Vittorio was Vice President of Platform Product Management and Strategy for BEA Systems where he was responsible for driving the product strategy, the roadmap and priorities for BEA’s Application Platform.
-Earlier, he was the Vice President of Product Management at eXcelon Corporation following the 1997 acquisition of his software company ViVi Software which specialized in visual tools for object databases.
+Earlier, he was the Vice President of Product Management at eXcelon Corporation following the 1997 acquisition of his software company ViVi Software which specialized in visual tools for object databases where he was the CEO.
 Vittorio has a degree in engineering from Università degli Studi di Genova.
 You can follow Vittorio on Twitter at @mobilityjourney.

 Mikio Yanashita has over 20 years experience at IT industry including fast growing technology companies as well as top tier SI and VAR in APJ.
 Before MobileIron, Mikio was GM at Nokia Enterprise Solution Japan, where he had built a strong organization including sales, marketing and post sales team with achieving a fastest growth in the company.
 Prior to that, Mikio was a director of partner sales, Cisco Japan, where he was in charge of all partner sales organization.
 He also contributed as a member of steering committee in the company.
 Mikio was VP of business development for 5 years at Net One Systems USA, one of the largest Cisco Systems partner in APJC.
 In early days, Mikio founded Japan operation by himself for American Power Conversion (acquired by Schneider Electric) and he grew the business from zero to a big enough to sustain over 100 people in 7 years.